ekasikaralar/Ebru-Kasikaralar/_pages/about.md

   - /about.html
 ---

 Welcome!
-I'm a final-year PhD candidate in [Management Science and Operations Management](https://www.chicagobooth.edu/phd/dissertation-areas/management-science-and-operations-management) at [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/).
-I’m advised by Professor [Baris Ata](https://www.chicagobooth.edu/faculty/directory/a/baris-ata).
-Previously, I received a B.S. degree in Industrial Engineering and Operations Research from [UC Berkeley College of Engineering](https://ieor.berkeley.edu/).
+I'm a Research Scientist at Amazon's Worldwide Capacity Planning.
+Previously, I received my Ph.D. degree in [Management Science and Operations Management](https://www.chicagobooth.edu/phd/dissertation-areas/management-science-and-operations-management) at [The University of Chicago Booth School of Business](https://www.chicagobooth.edu/), where I was advised by Professor [Baris Ata](https://www.chicagobooth.edu/faculty/directory/a/baris-ata).
+Prior to graduate school, I received a B.S. degree in Industrial Engineering and Operations Research from [UC Berkeley College of Engineering](https://ieor.berkeley.edu/).

 Research Interests
 ------------------
 My current research focus is on queueing theory and computational methods for solving high-dimensional stochastic control problems.

-**I'll be joining Amazon's Worldwide Capacity Planning Team as a Research Scientist.
-Looking forward to this next chapter!**

 Contact
 ------------------